moneychien19/note-meta-blueprint-500-101/dynamic-ads-catalog.md

 - Scheduled feed upload: **8GB**.
 - Compressed files: **30GB** when uncompressed.
 - One-time file upload: **100MB**.

+> Scenario: A client uploads a data feed to their catalog and plans to update it with new descriptions.
+The new data feed is 250 MB and only contains the updated description field.
+>
+> Then the client should update the files by:
+> 1. Split the data feed into 3 files, each less than 100 MB.
+> 2. Select Settings under the original data feed file, and use a single upload to **update** (not replace) the data feed.
+> 3. Repeat for all 3 files.

 ## Support Fields
 ### Required